The South Canol meanders 220 km (143 miles) from Johnson's Crossing (Alaska Hwy)

 For additional information about the South Canol Road (external links):

 Google Earth Streetview also includes images from most of this route.

 We drove the South Canol south to north in 2007 and then again in 2010.
 In 2008 we drove the north half, from Ross River to Rose River #1 Bridge and then returned north because the bridge was closed.
 This is one of our favourite routes in the Yukon.

-With a few hundred metres, there is a rest area that is well worth visiting.
+Within a few hundred metres of turning onto the South Canol there is a rest area that is well worth visiting.
 There are various signs with historical information and also some cool old vehicles scattered about.

 Indeed, there are no services until Ross River.
-In 2008 Ross River did not have leaded fuel available for a few days while we were in the area.
-Fortunately, diesel was available so we were not impacted.
-In 2010 we carried enough fuel with us from Johnson's Crossing to bypass Ross River.
+In 2008 Ross River did not have leaded fuel for a few days.
+Fortunately, diesel was available so we were not affected.
+In 2010 we carried enough fuel from Johnson's Crossing to bypass Ross River.